 This year I asked the wonderful Melody Payne to create some extra special piano teacher newsletter templates, as I was unsatisfied with the generic teacher newsletters I had been using (and it’s nice to get a new theme every year too!).
 I’m so thrilled that she was happy to oblige and you can find her variety of fantastic templates, both music and non-music, in her Teachers Pay Teachers store.

-While it would be nice if everybody was in the 21st century and was comfortable using technology to view the newsletter, there are clients who need printed newsletters.
+While it would be nice if everybody was comfortable using technology to view your studio newsletter, there are clients who need printed newsletters.
 Consider how many hard copies you need.
 (We all know how expensive color ink is!**) I usually print at least one to hang on my bulletin board and email the .pdf to my studio families.
 I send a text reminder to a few parents who don’t check email regularly to let them know that the newsletter email has been sent. (**Click here to learn how to save money on ink!)

 If you have a website you can post your newsletter there too, which is a great way to let prospective new students see what you have to offer!
 However if you live in a very competitive area, you may want to save this information for your private students!
 You can view a sample newsletter at my website: https://violinjudy.com/students/current-students/